by Steven B. Combs, Ph.D. tags: commodore - datasette - cassette - retro-computing - arduino - plus4/4 - c16 - ted - tap

 Title: Tapuino Project - Build an Arduino powered Commodore Datasette

 In the video below, I breadboard and operate a Tapuino connected to a Commodore Plus/4:

-The list below includes everything you need and the most inexpensiveconvenient way Ive found to source theS he problem is that you simply cant purchase some items as a single unit.
-Not a problem for someone like me who has several projects on the bench at a time, but if you want the cheapest way to a Tapuino, purchase a kit or a completed unit.
+The list below includes everything you need and the most inexpensive way I’ve found to source the project.
+Many pieces you have to purchase in multiples.
+This was not a problem for someone like me who has several projects on the bench at a time, but if you want the cheapest way to a Tapuino, purchase a kit or an assembled unit.

 is an electronic component that transfers electrical signals between two isolated circuits by using light.
 Opto-isolators prevent high voltages from affecting the system receiving the signal.
-Heres the data sheet if youd like to learn more.
+Here’s the data sheet if you’d like to learn more.

 One of the reason’s I used a solderable breadboard was to provide a permanent platform for the electronics.
 This way, I could design a 3D printed case.
 Leave your comments and questions below or in the comments under the YouTube video.
 I’ll do my best to answer them.